 OET currently cannot offer testing or receive payments (funds) from candidates residing in Sanctioned Countries.

-OET is the international English language test that assesses the language communication skills of healthcare professionals who seek to register and practise in an English-speaking environment.
+Our test assesses the English skills of healthcare professionals who seek to register and practise in an English-speaking environment

-OET has been developed specifically for 12 healthcare professions.
+The OET Test has versions for 12 healthcare professions:

 - The Listening sub-test is approximately 40 minutes long.